 Who Is Responsible For ACRA Filing?

 Company Secretary must remind the directors to compile with the ACRA filing requirements.
-Before filing the Annual Return, as part of the annual obligations, companies and directors are required to prepare and present an updated financial statement by the way of Annual General Meeting.
+Before acra filing the Annual Return, as part of the annual obligations, companies and directors are required to prepare and present an updated financial statement by the way of Annual General Meeting.
 Directors of the company are responsible to keep the source documents, prepare the accounting records and submit the financial statements of the company which must follows the Singapore Accounting Standards.
 Directors must prepare ACRA filing after every financial period irrespective of the type of entities that you have set up.
 To minimise mistake from incorrect filing of financial statements and reports, company should outsource the services to a registered filing agent.

 What Is Registered Filing Agent?

-A Registered Filing Agent not only helps you to file the Annual Return, they should be the appointed officer, corporate secretary.
+A Registered acra Filing Agent not only helps you to file the Annual Return, they should be the appointed officer, corporate secretary.

 What Is Annual Return Filing?